totalgood/electron-microscope-assistant/README.md

 # Transfer learning - Xception model

 Transfer learning is a technique that takes a model trained on one task and re-purposes it on a second related task.
-This study uses the Xception model, a pre-made architecture previoulsy trained on the massive ImageNet dataset.
+This study uses the Xception model, a pre-made architecture previously trained on the massive ImageNet dataset.
 In this way, the final output layer of the neural network is replaced with the output layer corresponding to the new data from the SEM images and is fine-tuned to predict on this new data.
 Xception has 134 layers with 36 convolutional layers.
 It takes advantage of depthwise separable convolutions, leading to increased classification accuracy and computational efficiency (Chollet 2017).

-A gradient-based RMSprop optimizer was used with a low learning rate of 0.001.
+ Generally speaking, gradient descent minimizes some function by iteratively moving in the direction of steepest descent as defined by the negative of the gradient.
+The learning rate determines the size of the steps we take to reach a (local) minimum.
+In other words, we follow the direction of the slope of the surface created by the function downhill until we reach a valley.
+In this study, a gradient descent-based RMSprop optimizer was used with a low learning rate of 0.001.

 ## Results